SimenSch/GameOfLife/GameOfLife/README.md

 Press the edit button in the menu.

-choose which settings you would like.
+choose which settings you would like to change this is explained in game.

 How to import and export files: